-SECTION 1
+Section 1

-Routes to be operated by the designated airline or airlines of the United Kingdom: Points in the United Kingdom-intermediate points-points in Estonia
+Routes to be operated by the designated airline or airlines of the United Kingdom:

-Notes:
+Points in the UK-Intermediate Points-Points in Armenia.

+NOTES:

-- The routes may be operated in either direction. - The designated airline or airlines of the United Kingdom may on any of flights omit calling at any of the above mentioned points provided that the agreed services on these routes begin at a point in the territory of the United Kingdom. - 3.
-No traffic may be picked up at an intermediate point to be set down at points in Estonia and vice versa, except as may from time to time be agreed by the aeronautical authorities of the Contracting Parties.
+1. Intermediate points may be omitted on any flight provided that the service begins or ends in the United Kingdom.

+2. No traffic may be picked up at an intermediate point to be set down in the territory of Armenia, and vice versa, except as may from time to time be agreed by the aeronautical authorities of the Contracting Parties.
 This restriction also applies to all forms of stop-over traffic.